-- The state should live up to its commitment to remove state prisoners from local jails. - The state should fully fund the per diem reimbursement for all state prisoners.
+The state should honor its commitment to remove state prisoners from local jails.

+The state should fully fund the per diem reimbursement for all state prisoners.

-Jails built by a single large locality should be made eligible for the same state reimbursement rate for construction as a regional jail facility.
+Jails built by a single large locality should be made eligible for the same state reimbursement rate 491 for construction as a regional jail facility.